MdSamsuzzohaShayon/springboot-java-microservices/README.md

 # Maven
  - [Tutorial](https://www.youtube.com/watch?v=Xatr8AZLOsE), [Guides](https://maven.apache.org/guides/),
- - Install maven on linux `sudo apt install maven` anc check version `mvn --version`
+ - Install maven on linux `sudo apt install maven` anc check version `mvn --version` - this may install open jdk as well
  - [The Maven Wrapper](https://maven.apache.org/wrapper/) is an easy way to ensure a user of your Maven build has everything necessary to run your Maven build.
  - If there is not maven wrapper we should install by ourself `mvn wrapper:wrapper` and check version with maven wrapper `./mvnw --version`
  - [Introduction to the Build Lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html)